KantiKuijk/Payconiq/README.md

 ### Methods

 Every product has the same basic set of methods.
-However, their exact use may differ, mostly in being synchronous or asynchronous and its arguments.
+However, their exact use may differ, mostly in being synchronous or asynchronous and its arguments. `PayconiqInstore` is the exception to the rule by not having a `makeQRcode` method at all.

 **`makePayment(…)`** .:. depends on the product where it may have to register the payment against URL-string servers or only generate a URL-string identifying a payment